KeithIMyers/chromiumos-docs/sandboxing.md

 * Use Minijail to run your service as the user (and group) created in the previous step.
 In your init script:
   * `exec minijail0 -u <user> /full/path/to/binary`
-  * See section User ids.
+  * See section [User ids].
 * If your service fails, you might need to grant it capabilities.
-See section Capabilities.
+See section [Capabilities].
-* Consider sandboxing your service using Seccomp-BPF, see section Seccomp-BPF.
+* Consider sandboxing your service using Seccomp-BPF, see section [Seccomp-BPF].

 # User ids